 Gar are noteworthy opponents on rod and reel, one of the most wanted species by American freshwater anglers.
-In this post we will explain everything you need to know when fishing for gar: types, when and where to find them, how to catch them, best fishing equipment… Stay tuned at WeFish blog for more guides about fishing species!
+In this new post of WeFish blog we will explain everything you need to know when fishing for gar: types, when and where to find them, how to catch them, best fishing equipment… Get to the end of this post to answer a quiz and show how much you know about this species and its fishing!

 First of all we have to say that in this post we are talking about gar fish, the North American freshwater fish of the family Lepisosteidae, don’t confuse it with garfish or needlefish (Belone Belone).
 Also, gars are sometimes referred to as “garpike”, but are not closely related to pike, which are in the fish family Esocidae.